GSA/digitalgov.gov/content/communities/crowdsourcing-and-citizen-science.md

 # View this page at https://digital.gov/communities/crowdsourcing-citizen-science
 # Learn how to edit our pages at https://workflow.digital.gov

+# Redirects: enter the path of the URL that you want redirected to this page
+aliases:
+  - /federal-crowdsourcing-and-citizen-science/
+  - /communities/federal-crowdsourcing-and-citizen-science/

 slug: crowdsourcing-citizen-science
 date: 2015-09-29 2:17:00 -0500
 title: "Crowdsourcing and Citizen Science"